Central Oklahoma Bronchos football: Howard era (1977–2002)

 In 1977, Gary Howard succeeded Phil Ball as the head coach.
 He oversaw the program's transition from a brief period in NCAA Division II back to NAIA competition, as an independent.
 During the first two seasons Howard's Bronchos went 12–8–1.
 In 1979, he led CSU to the program's third NAIA playoff appearance and an 11–2 record.
 The Bronchos lost the NAIA National Championship Game to Texas A&I 20–14.
 Three years later he returned to the playoffs this time winning the NAIA National Championship over Mesa State (now Colorado Mesa) 14–11.
 Howard also won the NAIA Coach of the Year award.
-The next season the Bronchos returned to the playoffs but lost to Saginaw Valley State in the first round.
-In 1985 the Bronchos lost in the first round to Henderson State in the institution's final NAIA playoff appearance.
+The following season the Bronchos returned to the playoffs but lost to Saginaw Valley State in the first round.
+In 1985, the Bronchos lost in the first round to Henderson State in the institution's final NAIA playoff appearance.

-In 1988 the Bronchos re-joined the NCAA where the joined the Lone Star Conference.
+In 1988, the Bronchos re-joined the NCAA where they joined the Lone Star Conference.
 The Bronchos struggled for several seasons including a 0–10–1 record in 1989.
-In 1996 the renamed Central Oklahoma Bronchos posted a 9–3 record, finished second in the Lone Star Conference, and made the program's first appearance in the NCAA Division II playoffs.
+The institution was renamed to the University of Central Oklahoma in 1991.
+In 1996, Central Oklahoma posted a 9–3 record, finished second in the Lone Star Conference, and made the program's first appearance in the NCAA Division II playoffs.
 The first game against Chadron State ended in a Broncho victory.
-The Bronchos lost in the second round against UC Davis.
-The next season the Lone Star Conference underwent conference expansion, adding schools from Arkansas and Oklahoma, and split into two divisions.
+UCO lost in the second round against UC Davis.
+The next season the Lone Star Conference underwent conference expansion, adding schools from Arkansas and Oklahoma, including many former OIC schools, and split into two divisions.
 The first year of the new format the Bronchos captured the North Division title, and Howard won the North Division coach of the year award.
-In 1998 the Bronchos finished the regular season undefeated, and won their first Lone Star Conference Championship.
-However, in the NCAA playoffs the UCO lost in the second round to conference foe Texas A&M–Kingsville.
-In 2000 TAMU–K forfeited their entire 1998 season following NCAA infractions.
-In 1999 the Bronchos also won the Conference title.
-The final three years experienced a decline of a 5–5, 3–8, and 5–6 records.
+In 1998 the Bronchos finished the regular season undefeated, won their first Lone Star Conference Championship, and was the number one ranked team going into the playoffs.
+However, in the NCAA playoffs UCO lost in the second round to conference foe Texas A&M–Kingsville.
+In 2000, Texas A&M–Kingsville forfeited their entire 1998 season following NCAA infractions.
+In 1999, the Bronchos also won the conference title.
+The final three years experienced a decline with 5–5, 3–8, and 5–6 records.
 Howard was fired after the 2002 season.
 He finished with an overall record of 161–106–6.